Cannoli Tart

 • No-bake (almost).
 Aside from baking the crust for a few minutes to make sure it holds together, this dessert is totally no-bake.
 Perfect for warm summer days when you want to keep your kitchen as cool as possible.

 • Outstanding texture.
-The mascarpone filling for this cannoli dessert is so smooth and creamy.
+The mascarpone filling for this cannoli dessert is so smooth and creamy, a bit like my stabilized mascarpone whipped cream.
 Next to the subtle crunch of the graham cracker crust and the smattering of mini chocolate chips on top, it’s a dream to bite into.

 What Does Cannoli Taste Like?